haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/controls/buttons/buttons.md

 redirect_from: /guides/v1.0/pattern-library/controls/buttons/buttons.html
 ---

-## Buttons
+## 按钮
-Buttons bring attention to actions on the screen.
+按钮 bring attention to actions on the screen.
 This article will cover the use of general buttons on Magento.

 For solutions not described in this topic, please refer to other related patterns or contact the Magento UX Design team.

 <h3 id="when-to-use">When to Use</h3>
-Buttons should be used anywhere a call to action(CTA) is needed.
+按钮 should be used anywhere a call to action(CTA) is needed.
 Discretion should be used when deciding when to use a button vs. a hyperlink, icon, or another call to action.